project-open-data/project-open-data.github.io/implementation-guide.md

 #### Create an Enterprise Data Inventory (by November 30, 2013)
 * Include, at a minimum, all data assets which were posted on Data.gov before August 1, 2013 and additional representative data assets from programs and bureaus.
 * Ensure the Inventory contains one metadata record for each data asset.
 A data asset can describe a collection of datasets (such as a CSV file for each state).
-* Use common core “required” fields and “required-if-applicable” fields on Project Open Data (includes indicating whether data can be made publicly available).
+* Use “required” fields and “required-if-applicable” fields on Project Open Data (includes indicating whether data can be made publicly available).
 * Submit to OMB via MAX Community<sup>[12](#footnote-12)</sup>  the inventory as a single JSON file using the defined schema from Project Open Data.
 OMB invites agency input on the option of replacing future submission with an API via a discussion on Project Open Data.

 #### Maintain the Enterprise Data Inventory (ongoing after November 30, 2013)